65th National Film Awards: Selection process

 The Directorate of Film Festivals invited online entries and the acceptable last date for entries was until 2 March 2018.
-Feature and Non-Feature Films certified by Central Board of Film Certification between 1 January 2017, and 31 December 2017, were eligible for the film award categories.
+Feature and Non-Feature Films certified by the Central Board of Film Certification between 1 January 2017, and 31 December 2017, were eligible for the film award categories.
 Books, critical studies, reviews or articles on cinema published in Indian newspapers, magazines, and journals between 1 January 2017, and 31 December 2017, were eligible for the best writing on cinema section.
 Entries of dubbed, revised or copied versions of a film or translation, abridgements, edited or annotated works and reprints were ineligible for the awards.

 For the Feature and Non-Feature Films sections, films in any Indian language, shot on 16 mm, 35 mm, a wider film gauge or a digital format, and released in cinemas, on video or digital formats for home viewing were eligible.
 Films were required to be certified as a feature film, a featurette or a Documentary/Newsreel/Non-Fiction by the Central Board of Film Certification.

 Dadasaheb Phalke Award

 Introduced in 1969, the Dadasaheb Phalke Award is the highest award given to recognise the contributions of film personalities towards the development of Indian cinema and for distinguished contributions to the medium, its growth and promotion."

-A committee consisting five eminent personalities from Indian film industry was appointed to evaluate the lifetime achievement award, Dadasaheb Phalke Award.
+A committee consisting of five eminent personalities from the Indian film industry was appointed to evaluate the lifetime achievement award, Dadasaheb Phalke Award.